 Propagating your coral top

 In commercial greenhouses, Kalanchoe is propagated from seed, which produces a range of flower colors in the seedlings.
-To retain the same color as the parent, they must be grown from cuttings.
+They must be grown from cuttings to retain the same color as the parent.

 They will root after about 2 weeks.
 If the plant is to be bushy, the tips must be regularly pinched out.
-These home-grown plants will not be as compact as purchased plants that have been treated with growth inhibitors.
+These home-grown plants will not be as compact as purchased plants treated with growth inhibitors.

 Kalanchoe Pests And Diseases